AttorneyOnline/docs/docs/development/network/Serialization.md

 header + '#' + '#'.join(values) + '#%'
 ```

+Note that values must be encoded as UTF-8.

 ### Escapes
 As certain characters is used as control characters, they must be
 escaped if they appear in values.